glowlogix/wp-frontend-profile/readme.txt

 == Frequently Asked Questions ==

-For more information and more extensive documentation about this plugin checkou the [WP Front End Profile Wiki](https://github.com/wpmark/wp-frontend-profile/wiki) on Github.
+For more information and more extensive documentation about this plugin checkout the [WP Front End Profile Wiki](https://github.com/wpmark/wp-frontend-profile/wiki) on Github.

 = How do I add my own tab to the profile output? =